RosettaHS/OrionAPI/docs/Type Reference/OUnicodeType.md

    |  Calls for +1 Continuation Bytes (CB)
  IsMultibyte = 1 (True)
 ```
-Examining the bites, we find the first byte of the Grape Emoji declares itself as multi-byte (first bit),
+Examining the bits, we find the first byte of the Grape Emoji declares itself as multi-byte (first bit),
 and then the next three bits are active, which indicates that this byte is the header byte of a multi-byte character that spans three bytes (calling for three continuation bytes).

 After the first three bits, a `0` is encountered.
 The first `0` always denotes the end of any UTF-8 flags.
 The remaining bits contain data regarding the byte,